 New Pitt football coach arrested in Indiana

-Newly named University of Pittsburgh football coach Michael Haywood was arrested in Indiana Friday afternoon after the mother of his 21-month-old child told police he "held her in a choke-hold" and pushed her during a domestic dispute, St. Joseph County police said.
+Newly named Pitt football coach Mike Haywood was arrested this afternoon after the mother of his 21-month-old child told police he "held her in a choke-hold" and pushed her during a domestic dispute, St. Joseph County police said.

-Mr. Haywood, 46, former head coach at Miami University of Ohio, was charged with domestic battery and lodged in the St. Joseph County, Ind., jail after the incident, which began unfolding about 2:30 p.m. central time at his home on Hawthorne Meadow Drive in South Bend.
-Officers were called there for a "domestic violence situation" in which the woman said Mr. Haywood had choked and assaulted her, Assistant Police Chief William Redman said.
+Mr. Haywood was charged with domestic battery and lodged in the St. Joseph County, Ind. jail after the incident, which began unfolding about 2:30 p.m. central time at his home on Hawthorne Meadow Drive in South Bend.
+Officers were called there for a "domestic violence situation" in which the woman said Mr. Haywood had choked and assaulted her, Assistant police chief William Redman said.

 He wouldn't disclose the woman's name but described her as a "girlfriend."
 He wasn't sure if she had been living in the home with Mr. Haywood.

 "What their relationship is is kind of unclear right now," he said.

 She told officers Mr. Haywood held her in a choke-hold and pushed her.
 Officers said they could see red marks on her neck, arms and back.